GPII/common-terms-registry/express/api/ctr.md

         }
         ```

-## GET /api/suggest/{?q,sort,versions}
+## GET /api/suggest/{?q,status,sort,versions}
 Suggest the correct common term to use.
 Performs a search as in /api/search, but only returns 5 results and does not support paging.
-Equivalent to `/api/suggest?q=search&results=5`.
+Equivalent to `/api/search?q=search&results=5`.

 + Parameters
     + q (required, string) ...
 The query string to match.
 Can either consist of a word or phrase as plain text, or can use [lucene's query syntax][1] to construct more complex searches.
+    + status (optional, string) ...
+The record statuses to return (defaults to everything but 'deleted' records).
+Can be repeated to include multiple statuses.
     + sort (optional,string) ...
 The sort order to use when displaying records.
 Conforms to [lucene's query syntax][1].
     + versions (optional, boolean) ...
 Whether or not to display the full version history for each record (including any unpublished drafts).
 Defaults to "false".